vikrambahl/vikrambahl.github.io/_posts/2021-04-22-building-a-rails6-engine-part-I-setup.markdown

 `gem 'content_engager', path: '../content-marketing-engine/'`

-## Step 2 Generate the first few models
+## Step 2 Setting up the gemspec

+The next step we carried out was to define the articles model for our blog.

 `bin/rails generate scaffold article title:string body:text permalink:string nature:integer status:integer excerpt:text`

-This generated an error
+Unfortunately, that generated an error
 ```
 The gemspec at /home/dev/projects/engagers/engagers.gemspec is not valid.
 Please fix this gemspec.
 (Gem::InvalidSpecificationException)
 The validation error was '"FIXME" or "TODO" is not a description'
 ```

-I was able to finx this when I replaced all the TODO and fill all the http-urls in the content_engager.gemspec file
+I was able to fix this when I replaced all the TODO and filled all the http-urls in the content_engager.gemspec file

 ## Step 3
 Install the gems for mysql or sqllite3 and change the Gemfile of the engine by adding